Miscellaneous Work On Trunk Highway Right Of Way

 Application for Miscellaneous Work On Trunk Highway Right-of-Way Form 1723 (Form 1723 is used for short-sided services, down guys and anchors, temporary obstructions, and permission to maintain utilities)

-The application is available on the MN Dept. of Transportation (MnDOT) website, Utility Agreements & Permits section at Permit Forms.
+The application is available on the MN Dept. of Transportation (MnDOT) website, Utility Agreements & Permits section at Permit information and Forms.

 Complete each item on the application.
 If an item does not apply, print N.A. in the blank.